Real estate can be an exhilarating profession.

 We don’t know the land’s size or its development potential.
 It comes across as an ad written by a novice real estate broker or even the actual property owner, someone who may have no real experience selling property at all.

-Be sure to craft titles that are specific, powerful and accurate if you want to generate serious real estate leads.
+Be sure to craft titles that are specific, powerful, and accurate if you want to generate serious real estate leads.

 At a minimum, this section should include the property type and property facts.

-The body of a property description is written like a narrative, and when done properly, should be written like a love letter about the listing.
-This is how you tell the “story” of the property, focusing on all of the good aspects of the property and downplaying—but not ignoring—the property’s pitfalls.
+The Property Details section is where you tell the “story” of the property, focusing on all of the good aspects of the property and downplaying—but not ignoring—the property’s pitfalls.

 For example, you might point out that this is a meticulously maintained home that has been in the same family for generations.
 It has been lovingly cared for, with lush gardens and spot-free interior.

-The property details should also include information about the property style (e.g., Victorian, craftsman, bungalow), the neighborhood and nearby attractions, recent renovations (if any) and the surrounding environment.
+The property details should also include information about the property style (e.g., Victorian, craftsman, bungalow), the neighborhood and nearby attractions, recent renovations (if any), and the surrounding environment.

-It’s about selling an entire lifestyle, so understanding the neighborhood and surrounding area is critical.
-Be sure to point out local landmarks, transit access, proximity to major highways, nearby parks and playgrounds, retail destinations – all of these features matter to the discerning buyer.
+It’s about selling an entire lifestyle.
+Highlighting the neighborhood and surrounding areas is critical.
+Be sure to point out local landmarks, transit access, proximity to major highways, nearby parks and playgrounds, and retail destinations.
+All of these features matter to the discerning buyer.

 We hate to sound cliché, but it’s true: a picture is worth a thousand words.
 The photos you include in your property description can have a major impact on generating real estate leads.

 In any event, photos make deep impressions on property description viewers – so take your photos seriously.

-A real estate photographer will know how to capture the space in the best light, highlighting the property’s best features.
-These photographs can be used in the property description, but can also be used in print materials when advertising the listing in newspapers, magazines and in brochures handed out during open houses.
+A real estate photographer will know how to capture the space in the best light, highlighting the property’s most desirable features.
+Not only should these photographs be highlighted in the property description, but should also feature prominently in print materials when advertising the listing in newspapers, magazines, and in brochures handed out during open houses.